The Boat Race 1976: Background

 The Boat Race is a side-by-side rowing competition between the University of Oxford (sometimes referred to as the "Dark Blues") and the University of Cambridge (sometimes referred to as the "Light Blues").
 The race was first held in 1829, and since 1845 has taken place on the 4.2 mi Championship Course on the River Thames in southwest London.
 The rivalry is a "hotly contested point of honour" between the two universities.
 Cambridge went into the race as reigning champions, having won the 1975 race by 5 1/2 lengths, and led overall with 68 victories to Oxford's 52 (excluding the "dead heat" of 1877).
 The umpire for the race was Farn Carpmael, who had rowed for Cambridge in the 1930 and 1931 races.

 The first Women's Boat Race took place in 1927, but did not become an annual fixture until the 1960s.
 Up until 2014, the contest was conducted as part of the Henley Boat Races, but as of the 2015 race, it is held on the River Thames, on the same day as the men's main and reserve races.
 The reserve race, contested between Oxford's Isis boat and Cambridge's Goldie boat has been held since 1965.
 It usually takes place on the Tideway, prior to the main Boat Race.

-By invitation from the Oxford boat club president Graham Innes, Oxford were coached by Dan Topolski (who had rowed for the Dark Blues in the 1967 and 1968 races) while Cambridge were led by Czechoslovakian former international rower Bohumil Janoušek (more commonly known as Bob Janousek).
+By invitation from the Oxford boat club president Graham Innes, Oxford were coached by Daniel Topolski (who had rowed for the Dark Blues in the 1967 and 1968 races) while Cambridge were led by Czechoslovak former international rower Bohumil Janoušek (more commonly known as Bob Janousek).
 Preparations during the week before the race were underwhelming for both crews.
 Oxford's performance against a University of London crew was described by Jim Railton of The Times as "abysmal" while Cambridge "disgraced themselves" in a subsequent two-and-a-half-length defeat by their own reserve crew, Goldie.
 Both crews had faced the "Lubrication Laboratory" crew from Imperial College London, a "hotbed of rowing", in the lead-up to the official race, but changes in personnel and differences in conditions and race lengths did not demonstrate a clear favourite.

 The day before the race, British bookmaking company Ladbrokes announced that they would sponsor the race from the following year.
 From 1977, each boat club would be awarded £10,000 and would compete for The Ladbroke Cup.